Mirn/sfu-cli-uploader/README.md

 ## Notes
  - This tool prioritizes speed, determinism, and automation
- - Designed to be embedded into shell scripts, CI, and production flashing pipelines
+ - Designed to be embedded into shell scripts

 ## Related Projects